 Watergum is a Round 9 Ignite Ideas Fund recipient receiving $200,000 to commercialise their innovative product.

-We recently spoke with Watergum’s President, Wal Mayr, about Watergum and how their Ignite Ideas Fund grant will help their business grow.
+We asked Watergum’s president, Wal Mayr, about Watergum and how the Ignite Ideas Fund grant is helping the business grow.

 What inspired you to start your business?